catzy007/catzy007.github.io/posts/2022-09-26-my-attempt-to-5ghz-usb-wifi-access-point-part-2/content.md

 deploy this system to test its long-term stability.

 <br>
-If you want to replicate this project and decided to bought anything please take a look.
+If you want to replicate this project, please take a look.

 [USB WiFi chipset information for Linux](https://github.com/morrownr/USB-WiFi/blob/main/home/USB_WiFi_Chipsets.md)